DSIN-INSA-Strasbourg/Hermes-doc/content/development/plugins/attributes.md

 You should consider reading the official [Jinja documentation](https://jinja.palletsprojects.com/en/3.1.x/api/#writing-filters) about custom filters.

-The `filter()` method always take at least one `value` parameter, and may have some other.
+The `filter()` method always takes at least one `value` parameter, and may have some other.

-Its generic prototype is :
+Its generic prototype is:

 ```py
 def filter(self, value: Any | None | Undefined, *args: Any, **kwds: Any) -> Any:
 ```

-In Jinja, it is called with :
+In Jinja, it is called with:

 ```jinja
 "{{ value | filter }}"